-- 6. From the Scorecard filters drop-down menu, click one of the following options. - Use Current Scorecard, to apply the scorecard that is currently associated with this gadget. - □ Scorecard not used, to suppress the use of any scorecard with this gadget. - 7.
-From the Preview image drop-down menu, click the name of the .png file that supplies the preview image for the gadget.

-The preview image appears on the Catalog chevron in Dashboard Designer.
-If you do not supply a preview image of your own, you can use the default preview image, preview_na.png.
+- ☐ Use Current Scorecard, to apply the scorecard that is currently associated with this gadget. - □ Scorecard not used, to suppress the use of any scorecard with this gadget. - 7.
+From the Preview image drop-down menu, click the name of the .png file that supplies the preview image for the gadget. - The preview image appears on the Catalog chevron in Dashboard Designer.
+If you do not supply a preview image of your own, you can use the default preview image, preview\na.png. - 8.
+Select the Receive Broadcasts or Enable Moonbeam check boxes to enable these features for the new gadget.

-- 8. Select the Receive Broadcasts or Enable Moonbeam check boxes to enable these features for the new gadget. - 9.
-In the Description field, optionally type a brief description of the gadget. - 10.
+- 9. In the Description field, optionally type a brief description of the gadget. - 10.
 From the available Display, Groupings, and Filters fields, select the applicable options for the new gadget. - 11.
 Click Save when you have finished creating the gadget.